object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

         Examples include addition, subtraction, division and multiplication.

     instance
         An object of a particular class. `a` is an instance of :class:`MyClass` means that `a` has class `MyClass`.
 We will return to this concept when we learn about :ref:`inheritance <inheritance>`.

     instantiate
         To create an :term:`instance` of a :term:`class` by calling its :term:`constructor`.

     method
     instance method
         A function defined within a :term:`class`.
 If `a` is an instance of :class:`MyClass`, and :class:`MyClass` has a :meth:`foo` method then `a.foo()` is equivalent to `MyClass.foo(a)`.
 The first parameter of an instance method is always named `self`.

+    operands
+        The input values to an operator.
+For example the operands to `+` are the numbers being added (the summands), while the operands to exponentiation are the base and exponent.

     pseudocode
         A description of an algorithm given in the form of a computer program but without conforming to the rules of a particular programming language, and employing mathematical notation or plain text to express the algorithm in a human-readable form.

     special method
     magic method
         A method which has special meaning in the Python language.
 Special method names are used to define operations on a :term:`class` such as arithmetic operators, indexing, or the class :term:`constructor`.
 Special methods have names starting and ending with a double underscore (`__`).
 See :ref:`the Python documentation
         <specialnames>` for a technical description.
 Special methods
         are sometimes informally called "magic methods".

 Exercises
 ---------